mlflow/mlflow-website/website/blog/2024-06-26-llm-as-judge/index.md

 ## Introducing MLflow LLM Evaluate

 The traveling agency needs a way to evaluate the outputs of its LLM translation model.
 [Mlflow LLM Evaluate](https://mlflow.org/docs/latest/llms/llm-evaluate/index.html) is a powerful function within the MLflow ecosystem that allows for comprehensive model assessment.
 It supports both built-in metrics and custom metrics, making it an ideal tool for evaluating complex language tasks.
-With [Mlflow LLM Evaluate](https://mlflow.org/docs/latest/python_api/mlflow.html#mlflow.evaluate), you can:
+With [MLflow LLM Evaluate](https://mlflow.org/docs/latest/python_api/mlflow.html#mlflow.evaluate), you can:

 - Evaluate models against multiple metrics simultaneously
 - Use pre-defined metrics for specific model types (e.g., question-answering, text-summarization and pure text)